 While China will get the production EV as the Honda e:NS1 and Honda e:NP1, in Europe, it could arrive as Honda HR-V e or Honda HR-V electric.

 The e:NS1 looks largely the same as the SUV:e prototype.
 It has revised headlamp and tail lamp clusters, narrower DRLs, regular front fog lights, non-backlit Honda logos, including a block-lettered one at the rear, traditional side mirrors, and regular front door handles instead of flush-fitting ones.

-As you can see in the picture below, the Honda e:NS1 and Honda e:NP1 will have a range of more than 500 km (311 miles) and a 0-100 km/h (0-62 mph) acceleration time of just under 8 seconds.
+As you can observe in the graph below, the Honda e:NS1 and Honda e:NP1 will have a range of more than 500 km (311 miles) and a 0-100 km/h (0-62 mph) acceleration time of just under 8 seconds.